programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-17.png" alt="Faceted bar graph with changed static elements using the theme_bw() function." caption="Figure 17.
 Changing static elements using theme_bw()." %}

 You can also install several packages which provide additional themes, such as [ggthemes](https://github.com/jrnold/ggthemes) or [ggtech](https://github.com/ricardo-bion/ggtech).
 In these, you will find for example `theme_excel` (replicating the classic charts in Excel) and `theme_wsj` (based on the plots in [_The Wall Street Journal_](https://en.wikipedia.org/wiki/The_Wall_Street_Journal)).
-The advantage of using ggplot's themes to replicate these recognizable styles is not only simplicity, but also the fact that ggplot automatically take into account the grammar of graphics when mapping the data to elements of the graph.
+The advantage of using ggplot2's themes to replicate these recognizable styles is not only simplicity, but also the fact that ggplot2 automatically takes into account the grammar of graphics when mapping your data to elements of the graph.

 For instance, to mimic graphs created by _The Wall Street Journal_, you can write the following: